-Soil electrical resistivity (ER) is a significant indicator that indirectly determines both soil physical and chemical properties, including moisture, salinity, porosity, organic matter level, bulk density, and soil texture.
+Soil electrical resistivity (or ER) is a significant indicator that indirectly determines both soil physical and chemical properties, including moisture, salinity, porosity, organic matter level, bulk density, and soil texture.

 In this blog, we’ll take a closer look at soil resistivity and everything you should know about it when it comes to your land.

 1. What is soil resistivity?